mazipan/talks/README.md

 Principal Engineer in Tokopedia.
 Former Software Engineer in Bizzy, Blibli.com and SML Technologies.

-An experienced software engineer especially in frontend side.
-Having deep knowledge in HTML, CSS (with its pre-processor) and JavaScript with the various framework.
-Write good quality, well tested, and fast delivered code.
-Experience in architecting frontend codebase.

-A well-known figure in the programming community, open-source creator, and writer for many technical articles.

 You can see my complete CV in my Linkedin Profile: [https://www.linkedin.com/in/mazipan/](https://www.linkedin.com/in/mazipan/)

-In the last few years, I have some presentations stage, mostly in tecnical area.
-You can check my open source work [here](https://github.com/mazipan/project-catalog).
+In the last few years, I have some presentations stage, mostly talking about JavaScript, CSS, Frontend Development in General but not limited with non-technical topic but still related with Software Engineering.

 ## Template